CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Example Selection using Multiple Features

 We model the CTQ scorer as a regression function that outputs a scalar CTQ score given features extracted from the $(x_p,y_p,x)$ tuple.
 In the typical training of translation quality estimation models, human judgment scores are available.
 However, in this case, we lack human judgments for CTQ.
 Consequently, we propose an approach for generating training data for the regression model.

 Assume we have a small held-out parallel corpus of $N$ $(x\in X,y \in Y)$ sentence pairs.
 For a given source $x$ from a held-out sentence pair, we retrieve $K$ candidate examples using a BM25 retriever, as discussed earlier.
-With each candidate $(x_p,y_p)$ as in-context example, we sample a translation $y'$ for $x$.
-We then compute the translation quality ($\textrm{ctq}$) of $(x,y')$ using the reference $y$ with any sentence-level MT evaluation metric ($\mathrm{xlate\_score}(x,y',y)$).
-As a result, we obtain $(x_p,y_p,x,\textrm{ctq})$ as training instances for the regression model.
+With each candidate $(x_p,y_p)$ as in-context example, we sample a translation $y'$ as the LLM output for $x$.
+We then compute the translation quality ($\textrm{CTQ}$) of $(x,y')$ using the reference $y$ with any sentence-level MT evaluation metric ($\mathrm{xlate\_score}(x,y',y)$).
+Specifically, in this work, we use COMET (\textit{wmt20-comet-qe-da}) to compute CTQ.
+As a result, we obtain $(x_p,y_p,x,\textrm{CTQ})$ as training instances for the regression model.
 We can train the CTQ scorer regression model on this synthetic training data.
 Note that the CTQ model is trained to score each example independently.
 Algorithm \ref{create-training-data} outlines the process of training data creation.